mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 Maybe if my massive tome of a blog article had some cartoons, a handful of readers would get through the entire thing.
 I set about to hire a cartoonist, having no idea how to hire or work with one.

-# How I hired a cartoonist

-## Hiring Round 1: Choosing cartoonists to shortlist
+# Choosing cartoonists to shortlist

 I didn't really know what these cartoons would look like.
-It seemed like the best way to figure it out was to hire a few different cartoonists so that I could see options.
-I didn't necessarily want the best person, but rather the best *idea*.
+It seemed like the best way to figure it out was to hire a few different cartoonists so that I could choose from different options.

-It seemed gauche to ask for free samples, so I created a [job listing](https://www.upwork.com/jobs/~01069b65ac37524889) where anyone I selected for a sample would be paid for their work
+I created a [job listing](https://www.upwork.com/jobs/~01069b65ac37524889) explaining that I was hiring multiple people for a single cartoon, but I'd be hiring my favorite for 8-10 more.

 {% include image.html file="upwork-posting.png" max_width="400px" alt="Screenshot of job posting on Upwork" fig_caption="Job posting on Upwork" img_link=true %}